Cost of living in Dubai

 Whether you are moving to Dubai to set up a business or simply looking for better job prospects, it is helpful to have a good idea of what the cost of living in Dubai is before you move here.

 Although living costs in Dubai have risen substantially in the past decade, the UAE’s commitment to enacting regulations that will help mitigate the impact of the COVID-19 epidemic has caused a decrease in the cost of living in Dubai in 2021.
 Furthermore, the cost of living has also decreased due to the UAE’s desire to attract top global talent.
-Dubai ranked #42 in Mercer’s annual Cost of Living Survey for 2021.

 1. Accommodation Expenses